Freedom in Kyrgyzstan – From Kara Balta to Bishkek

 AThouse: the legendary bicycle touring guesthouse in Bishkek

-And so we get to the legendary AThouse, owners are not there and they left the house management to some guest.
+And so we get to the legendary AThouse (now closed), owners are not there and they left the house management to some guest.
 It’s a bit crowded, but we can find a place for the tent.
 We are close to downtown, shower, washing machine, kitchen, and even a workspace to maintain the bikes, with tools and spare parts, everything you need!

-We spend the evening talking about the various travel experiences.
-It’s great to meet so many bicycle travellers at once!
+We spend the evening talking about various travel experiences.
+It’s great to meet so many bicycle travelers at once!

 Kyrgyzstan Independence Day

 On stage we see a couple of bands performing traditional and pop music, then nothing, maybe there is a break.
-Eventually someone tells us that the music will resume this evening.
-We go to the hyppodrome where there should be a match of Kok Boru, people on horseback trying to throw a dead goat into a large “basket”.
+Eventually, someone tells us that the music will resume this evening.
+We go to the hippodrome where there should be a match of Kok Boru, people on horseback trying to throw a dead goat into a large “basket”.

 The racecourse is a large field of sand with huge mountains towering in the background.
 However, on the other hand, we find that from 9 to 14 September, there will be the first edition of the World Nomad Games in Cholpon Ata, Issik Kul lake, just where we’re going.
 So we hope to see a few games there.